hl6x/ProFolio-Legal/index.md

 * All estimates renain strictly on your device.

 ### 2. Permissions
 The app requires minimal permissions.
-Internetr access is only used if you chioose to view online documentation or contact support.
+Internet access is only used if you choose to view online documentation or contact support.

 ### 3. Third-Party Services
 We do not use third-party analytics, tracking, or advertising SDKs.

 ### 4. Data Security
-Since your data is primarily stored on your own device, you are responsible for maintaing backups.
+Since your data is primarily stored on your own device, you are responsible for maintainig backups.

 ### CONTACT SUPPORT
 For privacy inquiries, contact: <hl6@outlook.com>